 Telling the difference between the two lies in understanding how they differ in function.
 When a vein is healthy, it brings red oxygenated blood from the heart down into the legs and blue deoxygenated blood back up to the heart again.
 These veins aren’t often visible unless you’re exercising when the veins pump blood to the surface of the skin to keep you cool.
-When they are visible, they appear below the surface without any raised bumps of edges.
+When they are visible, they appear below the surface without any raised bumps or edges.

 When it comes to varicose veins, they tend to appear as raised or even bulging, most often a green or purple colour (this is because the blue blood mixes with the yellow of the skin pigment in the light).

 While there’s a visual difference, varicose veins can also cause a range of symptoms.
 If the area becomes itchy, swollen or causes a hot or burning sensation, particularly at the end of the day, they’re likely varicose veins.
-Learn more: Varicose Vein Symptoms.

 When to speak to your doctor